oddbird/eleventy-plugin-slide-deck/README.md

 }
 ```

-There are several configuration options
+There are several (optional) configuration settings
-for the plugin:
+for this slide deck plugin:

+- `collectionName` changes the name of the generated `slideDeck` collection,
+  including every page that has `slides` data.
+- `buildStepFunction` (when provided)
+  will be called on each slide during the build process,
+  after relationships have resolved, but before layout is determined.
+  Use this to set additional layout types
+  or make other slide-data alterations.
 - `markdownIt` is an option object
   passed along to the `markdown-it` package
 - `domain` is a string optionally